information for transformational people

 With the results of ACE research, trauma-informed practices are rising globally in schools, prisons, mental clinics and hospitals, etc. Such services need training and support to become trauma and attachment aware environments.

-The impact for schools in other communities who have already embraced the messages from this film, have experienced fantastic outcomes.
+The impact for schools in other communities who have already embraced the messages from this film, have experienced great outcomes.
 By embracing and embedding a trauma informed approach, the benefits to not only the traumatised children attending school but to the whole community – teachers, TA’s and all children are huge and the long-term impact both financially and emotionally is extensive.
 Other areas that have implemented similar programmes have seen behavioural problems decrease, an increase in learning, funding needing for extra support go down, the list goes on....

 Retweet about this article: